ausgerechnet/cwb-ccc/README.md

 ### Collocation Analyses ###
 After executing a query, you can use the `dump.collocates()` method to extract collocates for a given window size (symmetric windows around the corpus matches).
-The result will be a `DataFrame` with lexical items as index and frequency signatures and association measures as columns.
+The result will be a `DataFrame` with lexical items (e.g. lemmata) as index and frequency signatures and association measures as columns.

 ```python
 dump = corpus.query('[lemma="SPD"]', context=10, context_break='s')
 ```

 <details>
-<summary><code>collocates()</code></summary>
+<summary><code>dump.collocates()</code></summary>
 <p>

 | *lemma*   |   f |   marginal |   in\_nodes |    f2 |      N |   f1 |   z\_score |   t\_score |      dice |   log\_likelihood |   mutual\_information |   log\_ratio |   O11 |   O12 |   O21 |    O22 |      E11 |     E12 |       E21 |    E22 |